 Benefit #1 - You Can Help Lead Your Company

 The benefits of seeking a management position are clear.
-The U.S. Bureau of Labor Statistics finds that construction managers, who typically need to have a bachelor's degree, earn an average salary of around $89,000 a year.
+The U.S. Bureau of Labor Statistics finds that construction managers, who typically need to have a bachelor's degree, earn a median annual salary of around $89,000 a year.
 The equivalent position in manufacturing pays about $97,000.